 Access Control Model

 Access control MUST be supported.
-However, in this chapter only the sections that describe the interactions between the client and the VISSv3 server are mandatory.
+However, in this chapter only the sections that describe interactions between the client and the VISSv3 server are mandatory.

-Access control SHALL not be applied to the VSS nodes containing the VSS version data, and not to client requests for dynamic metadata about the server capabilities, or about the access control selection tags applied to the VSS tree.
+Access control SHALL NOT be applied to the VSS nodes containing the VSS version data, nor to client requests for dynamic metadata about server capabilities or access control selection tags applied to the VSS tree.

 Architecture